anodium/citra-web/site/content/entry/screenshot-contest.md

 Entries will be accepted until `$(ENTRY SUBMISSION DUE)`, and the category will then be locked to allow time for people to vote. **NOTE:** You do *not* have to submit screenshots yourself to vote!
-You only need a Citra forums account, but your votes will be **null and void** if you make alternate or duplicate accounts!
+You only need a Citra account, but your votes will be **null and void** if you make alternate or duplicate accounts!

 The three winners will be announced at `$(ENTRY SUBMISSION DUE)` right here on the blog, and will be messaged privately by a forum moderator to claim their reward.
-Speaking of prizes, each of the three winners will get:
+Speaking of prizes, for each placing:

-3. A faceplate for their New Nintendo 3DS
+ * The third place winner will recieve a faceplate for their New Nintendo 3DS.

-2. A hardcover copy of *Hyrule Historia*
+ * The *second* place winner will recieve a hardcover copy of *Hyrule Historia*!

-1. A **brand-new Nintendo New 3DS**!
+ * And, the **first** place winner will recieve a **brand-new Nintendo New 3DS**!

 We're extremely excited to see what you all have in store, so get out there and submit those screenshots!